Back to News

 A Larger Kit Feels More Useful As A Family Gift

 With 228 pieces, LONDY Magic Building 228-Piece Fort Building Kit gives families more room to build bigger outlines and involve siblings or parents.
-The value is not only the piece count; it is the extra room for trial, repair, and imagination.
+The extra pieces matter when they give children more room to test, repair, and imagine.

 Home sceneChild experienceRetail angle